AvneeshSarwate/browser_drawn_projections/src/sketches/fluidSimChat/CHATBOT_IMPLEMENTATION_PLAN.md

 - Direct manipulation of Vue refs for immediate parameter updates

 **System Prompt Contents**:
+This is a skeleton of what needs to be in the system prompt - it should be formatted and expanded for maximum effectiveness
 ```
 - Introduction: Port of Pavel DoGreat's WebGL-Fluid-Simulation
 - References: